jan-dh/md-blog/src/pages/working-with-babel-and-webpack/index.md

 ---

 ## What is Babel?
-Babel is tool used in a lot of javascript projects out there, but as a beginner it can be a little tricky to understand what exactly it does and how to use it.
+Babel is tool used in a lot of javascript projects out there, but it can be a little daunting to understand what exactly it is, what it does and how to use it.
 So, what is Babel?
 This is what the [website](https://babeljs.io/docs/en) says:
 > Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.

-Babel can do a lot things, but at it's core it enables you to write next-generation javascript and makes sure that your browser or [node](https://nodejs.org/en/) can use that javascript.
+Babel can do a lot things, but at it's core it enables you to write next-generation javascript and makes sure that old browsers or [node](https://nodejs.org/en/) can use that javascript.

 ## Why would I need it?
+If you have a look at the [ECMAScript 6 compatibility table](https://kangax.github.io/compat-table/es6/) you can see that writing code that works on all devices (or all devices you want to target) can be complicated.
+You would have to manually check for specific browser support if want to use some of javascript newest features.
+Babel does a lot of this heavy lifting for you.
+Let's see how it works.

 ### Setting up a test-project
 To show the magic of Babel, we'll set up a small project where we can play around with some javascript.
 Create a new folder `babel-test` and inside the folder make a `index.html` with the following markup: